tuna-f1sh/project-blog/_posts/2021-06-16-linear-clock.md

 The R2 schematic matched R1 since it worked - the change was purely mechanical.
 I created a split and cut lines in order to detach the rows from each other.
 One might wonder why I didn't just create symmetrical PCBs for each row.
 I opted for a single board with cut so that I could use the board in a wide flat design if I desired; I could keep a single connector to the _Controller_ without changing that design; to minimise changes in the layout/tracking at this stage.

 ![hardware debugging](/assets/img/linear-clock/hardware-debugging.jpg)
 __There were very few hardware issues in the design process.
-Only one mod wire required!
 There was one gotcha in the split that did require some hardware debugging: the cut disconnected the top layer ground plane, resulting in the DRV8833s working at low power (5 V/3 A) but not the intended 9 V/3 A. A good lesson that a bad ground return can allow something to work but not work _well_.__

 ### Stepped Case

 <div class="box">
     <img src="/assets/img/linear-clock/linear-clock-max-model-overview.gif"/>
 </div>
 __Overview of the _Max_ model.
-I think I made the most of the forced geometry and it did not become too combersome.
+I think I made the most of the forced geometry and it did not become too cumbersome.
 The track features _tees_ to aid keeping the ball in position.__

-Prototype Three a completely new enclosure design.
+Prototype Three demanded a completely new enclosure design.
 Nothing too complex though: again based on the PCB outline to minimise size but with a slope based on the calculated minimum air gap + fudge factor between the rows.
 I made full use of the slope to make the position indicators clearer with an LED light diffuser between them.

 ![anodised base for max](/assets/img/linear-clock/max-base-machining.jpg) __The ferrite balls have a dark gray appearance so for this design, I requested a gray anodising to the aluminium machined base to match.__

 ### It Works!

-I placed the order for the printed top and machined base and crossed my fingers.
+I placed the order for the printed top and machined base then crossed my fingers.
 When they arrived, I was dreading the test but thankfully, it worked!
-The big balls were controllable, through the full clock cycle.
+The big balls were controllable through the full clock cycle.
 The firmware for both designs is the same, apart from some different timing values for the motion due to the different ball inertia.

 There is minor interaction between the rows on both the _Mini_ and the _Max_ design - more so on the _Mini_ in fact.
 With the motion sensing however, the controller can overcome this.
 It flips the parallel row to ensure the poles are opposing one another and will re-attempt a move if _stuck_ - this can be seen in the demo videos.
 Running at accelerated speed for the demos, this is more apparent as the coils and balls warm up and the control is less effective.
 I think the repeated movement is almost part of the charm.